Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Abstract

 \section{Abstract}

 Characters do not convey meaning, but sequences of characters do.
-We propose an unsupervised distributional method to learn the abstract meaning-bearing units in a sequence of characters.
-Rather than segmenting the sequence, this model discovers continuous representations of the \textit{objects} in the sequence, based on a recently proposed architecture for object discovery in images called Slot Attention.
-We train our model on different languages and evaluate the quality of the obtained representations with probing classifiers.
-These experiments show that our model succeeds in discovering units which are similar in both form and content to those proposed previously and which show promise for capturing meaningful information at a higher level of abstraction.
+We propose an unsupervised distributional method to learn the abstract meaningful units in a sequence of characters.
+Rather than segmenting the sequence, our Dynamic Capacity Slot Attention model discovers continuous representations of the \textit{objects} in the sequence, extending an architecture for object discovery in images.
+We train our model on different languages and evaluate the quality of the obtained representations with forward and reverse probing classifiers.
+These experiments show that our model succeeds in discovering units which are similar to those proposed previously in form, content and level of abstraction, and which show promise for capturing meaningful information at a higher level of abstraction.